KevTango/Seaside-Playtime/README.md

 # SeasidePlaytime
-Flappy Bird clone game as part of the mini-project for COMPSYS 305
+Flappy Bird clone game as part of the mini-project for COMPSYS 305.
+This game was made in collaboration with bpag565.